billywitherspoon/tonight/PROJECTPLAN.md

 Stetch

-- Events on the event page should be default orderd by most attendees
+- `Events on the event page should be default orderd by most ratings`
 - A user should be able to see the number of attendees for a single event
 - A user should be able to sort events by (number of attendees, rating, starting earliest)
 - A user should be able to see a visualization of popularity of a model by day